 With no Stephens to fret over, Milligan turned on his fellow Goons, in particular Peter Sellers, whose film career, and successful stage and TV work, had greatly dimmed Milligan’s own success.
 It was up to Harry Secombe to act as peace-keeper.

 Sellers wanted to do something new.
 Something different.
 Something with film.
-He bought a camera for £75, and suggested to Milligan they make a short movie together.
-The tried the camera out at Sellers home, then asked Dick Lester to direct, and over 2 days The Running, Jumping and Standing Still Film was made.
+He bought a camera for £70 (around $170 back then), and suggested to Milligan they make a short movie together.
+They tried the camera out at Sellers home, then asked Dick Lester to direct.
+Over two Sundays The Running, Jumping and Standing Still Film was made.

-When released in 1960, it was an incredible success, award-winning no less, and a direct influence on The Beatles to hire Lester to direct (and ask Leo McKern to star in) their fab movies.
+When released in 1960, it was an incredible success—award-winning no less—and a direct influence on The Beatles to hire Lester to direct (and later to ask Leo McKern to star in) their fab movies.